AndreTeixeira1998/overleafwiki/HTTPS-reverse-proxy-using-Nginx.md

-To run a ShareLaTeX Docker image on HTTPS a reverse proxy will need to be added in front.
+To run a Overleaf Docker image on HTTPS a reverse proxy will need to be added in front.
 We Recommend [Nginx](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/).
 [HAproxy](http://www.haproxy.org/) 1.5+ would also work.
 Apache seems to struggle with websockets so we don't recommend it.

 ## Example Nginx SSL config

-This Nginx config is a good foundation for setting up ShareLaTeX with HTTPS.
+This Nginx config is a good foundation for setting up Overleaf with HTTPS.
 It will deal with websockets correctly and has some sane defaults.

 It assumes Nginx is running on the same host as the docker container.
 If this is not the case change the value of `proxy_pass` accordingly.